mi-v/rfshed/README.md

 -z *Web Mercator zoom level*

--rr *factor* to simulate refractions by adjusting Earth curvature by the factor specified
+-rr *factor* to simulate refraction by adjusting Earth curvature by the factor specified

 -rt *degrees Celsius* to estimate refraction using a specified temperature at the observation point